parys-github/material-webpack-boilerplate/README.md

 ![Screenshot](https://mdpack.vajracode.net/screenshot.jpg "Screenshot")

 >Webpack 5 with Material UI Components Boilerplate.
-Compilation contain basic Material template.
+Compilation contains basic Material template.
 Package using Babel, PostCSS and Sass with a hot dev server and fully configured production build processing.

 >Beside of that boilerplate basic template has implemented bunch of useful features like:
 - custom font,